Review of the Capital One Spark Miles Select and Spark Miles for Business Credit Cards

 - Bring these cards with you when traveling outside the country because they have no foreign transaction fees to worry about.

 You’ll be able to redeem those miles for travel purchases at a maximum rate of 1 cent per mile.
-This means the Spark Miles provides the equivalent of 2% cash back and the Spark Miles Select provides the equivalent of 1.5% cash back, as long as you redeem those miles for travel expenses.
+This means you’ll earn a 5% cash back equivalent for eligible bookings through Capital One Travel℠, along with the equivalent of 2% cash back on other purchases with the Spark Miles and 1.5% back on other purchases with the Spark Miles Select.

 Spark Miles Select

-- 1.5X miles per dollar on all purchases
+- 1.5X miles per dollar on all other purchases

 As you can see, the Spark Miles card provides the better rewards, though you’ll end up paying an annual fee with that card.